Navashakthi/Custom-ML-Model-and-Container-with-AWS-Sagemaker/README.md

 # Custom-ML-Model-and-Container-with-AWS-Sagemaker
 Creating own Custom model and docker image with the train and serve scripts with AWS Sagemaker Notebooks and triggering model training and serving part from gitlab pipeline.
+This project workflow demonstrates a comprehensive and automated approach to building, training, and deploying a custom CNN model using AWS services, Docker, and GitLab CI/CD.
+By leveraging these tools, the workflow ensures scalability, reproducibility, and efficient management of the model lifecycle, from development to production deployment.

 ## Architecture
 ![workflow4](https://github.com/user-attachments/assets/6d50728a-1faf-4f31-8ab6-8dad75afde0f)